F-1 Student Visa: Status & Work Options Explained

 • Upload Your Photo –Follow the photograph requirements and submit with the online application.

-Upon completing your online application, you can then proceed to schedule an interview at any U.S. Embassy or Consulate.
+Upon completing your online application, you proceed to schedule an interview at any U.S. Embassy or Consulate.
 It’s best to choose an interview location in the area in which you have permanent residency.
 Apply for your F-1 student visa early because interview wait times will vary based on location and seasons.

 F-1 Student Visa Requirements: